-The IATTC has adopted one resolution on seabirds (C-11-02); also, the Agreement on the Conservation of Albatrosses and Petrels (ACAP) and BirdLife International have updated their maps of seabird distribution in the EPO, and have recommended guidelines for seabird identification, reporting, handling, and mitigation measures (SAC-05 INF-E, SAC-07-INF-C(d), SAC-08-INF-D(a), SAC-08-INF-D(b), BYC-08 INF J(b)).
+The IATTC has adopted one resolution on seabirds (C-11-02) and draft guidelines for best handling and release practices (BHRP) of seabirds were presented to the 1st EBWG meeting in 2023 (EB-01-01, Annex 1).
+The Agreement on the Conservation of Albatrosses and Petrels (ACAP) and BirdLife International have updated their maps of seabird distribution in the EPO, and have recommended guidelines for seabird identification, reporting, handling, and mitigation measures (SAC-05 INF-E, SAC-07-INF-C(d), SAC-08-INF-D(a), SAC-08-INF-D(b), BYC-08 INF J(b)).
 Additionally, ACAP has reported on the conservation status of albatrosses and large petrels (SAC-08-INF-D(c); BYC-08 INF J(a)).
 Guidelines on fisheries electronic monitoring systems have also been reported by ACAP.
 Participants in the circle hook workshop, held in March 2022 (WSHKS-01), discussed the influence of circle hooks on seabird capture and mortality.
 The available data seem to be inconclusive to comment on any conservation value of circle hooks over other hook shapes or sizes to seabirds given a lack of empirical studies.

-As with sea turtles, data on seabird interactions and mortalities in the longline fishery have been unavailable (SAC-08-07b), but with the submission of operational-level observer data for longline vessels >20 m beginning in 2019 some minimum estimates for 2021 are available for reporting (Table J-3) (but see section 2.2 for uncertainties and data gaps in reported data).
+As with sea turtles, data on seabird interactions and mortalities in the longline fishery have been unavailable (SAC-08-07b), but with the submission of operational-level observer data for longline vessels >20 m beginning in 2019 some minimum estimates for 2022 are available (Table J-3) (but see section 2.2 for uncertainties and data gaps in reported data).

-The observer data submitted by CPCs for 2021 contained 340 interactions with seabirds-all recorded as "discarded" or precautionarily presumed dead due to incomplete disposition data.
-With these limited data, the white-chinned petrel, Procellaria aequinoctialis, was reported to have interacted the most with the gear (n=63; 19% of all interactions), followed by the wandering albatross, Diomedea exulans (n=58; 17%), and the black-browed albatross, Thalassarche melanophrys (n=53; 16%).
+The observer data submitted by CPCs for 2022 contained 70 interactions (69 mortalities) with seabirds in the EPO with dispositions recorded as "discarded", "injured", "released" or not recorded.
+Dispositions not recorded were precautionarily presumed to indicate a mortality due to incomplete disposition data.
+With these limited data, boobies and gannets in the family Sulidae were reported to have interacted the most with the gear (n=31; 44% of all interactions), followed by the black-footed albatross, Phoebastria nigripes (n=19; 27%), and the grey petrel, Procellaria cinerea (n=4; 6%) with the other seabird interactions (9 taxa) being <5% of all interactions.
 The staff hopes to report the first total longline fleet catch estimate for seabird species in the future using the operational observer data as improvements in data collection continue-but see BYC-10 INF-D for a discussion on the current inadequacy of longline observer data for expanding data to the activities of the longline fleet to provide estimates of total catch.